-Hello, I’m John McIntosh the creator of Professor Remembers Music Memories.
-The site is the culmination of a hobby of writing and producing original songs I’ve pursued for four decades.
+Hello, I’m author J. H. McIntosh the creator of Professor Remembers Music Memories.
+This site is the culmination of a lifelong hobby of writing fictional stories and original songs to accentuate events in the stories.

 The first batch of ten original songs were recorded at Eastern Sound in Methuen, MA in 1985.